ChauHPham/ABCDetect-Skin-Lesion/README.md

 - `download`: Download the HAM10K dataset only
 - `train`: Train the segmentation model
 - `segment`: Segment a specific image using a trained model
+- `analyze`: Perform ABCD analysis on a specific image
 - `demo`: Run the full pipeline (download, train, evaluate)

 Common options: